 The first thing we should mention is that it is okay for an iPhone to get warm especially with prolonged use but it should never get hot to the point that it feels uncomfortable to handle.
 Your iPhone will get warm when streaming video, gaming, etc. For instance, it is normal if your iPhone feels hot and when you are downloading multiple apps simultaneously.

 iPhones are designed to operate between 32 F (0C) and 95 F (35C).
 If you are living in a place that gets warmer than 95 F, your iPhone may get too hot.
 Further, your iPhone may display a warning message if you put it in a warm environment.
 For instance, if you leave your device in a car on a hot day, your iPhone may show this message: “iPhone needs to cool down before you can use it.”
 Just turn off your device and place it in a cooler place.
 This allows your device to cool down and function normally again.

 If you think that your iPhone is getting too hot, the problem may be your case.
 This is because your iPhone’s exterior shell functions as a cooling surface–heat is dissipated from your iPhone’s body.
 But your case may be preventing your iPhone from cooling properly by not allowing that heat to dissipate.
 Try a different case (or no case) and see what happens.
 Rubber cases, in particular, acts as insulators and trap heat in, resulting in your iPhone being much hotter with it on.

 However, if your iPhone or other iDevice does not ever cool down, even after hours after shutdown, you might have a defective battery.
 Take it to an Apple Store or contact Apple Support as soon as possible and keep it away from any flammable materials.

 How to Cool Down your iPhone

 - Toggle off Bluetooth (Settings > Bluetooth)

-- Turn off Location Services (Settings > Privacy > Location Services)
+- Switch off Location Services (Settings > Privacy > Location Services)

 - Don’t charge your device and if it is plugged into anything, unplug it.